 Instead, "all facts essential to imposition of the level of punishment that the defendant receiveswhether the statute calls them elements of the offense, sentencing factors, or Mary Jane-must be found by the jury beyond a reasonable doubt."
 Ring v.
-Arizona, 536 U.S. 584, 610 (2002) (Scalia, J., concurring); see also Alleyne v.
-United States, 570 U.S. 99, 114-15 (2013) ("When a finding of fact alters the legally prescribed punishment so as to aggravate it, the fact necessarily forms a constituent part of a new offense and must be submitted to the jury."). "[A]ny increase in a defendant's authorized punishment contingent on the finding of a fact requires a jury and proof beyond a reasonable doubt no matter what the government chooses to call the exercise."
+Arizona, 536 U.S. 584, 610 (2002) (Scalia, J., concurring). "[A]ny increase in а defendant's authorized punishment contingent on the finding of a fact requires a jury and proof beyond a reasonable doubt no matter what the government chooses to call the exercise."
 United States v.
 Haymond, 139 S. Ct.
 2369, 2379 (2019) (cleaned up).
+See also Blakely, 542 U.S. at 306-07 ("The jury could not function as circuit breaker in the State's machinery of justice if it were relegated to making a determination that the defendant at some point did something wrong[.]").